 6. Binge-watch together

 Grab your popcorn.
-Thanks to the technology gods, there’s an app for getting your binge on with your other half even if you’re miles apart.
-“Netflix Party app is a great app for watching your screens together,” Trombetti says.
-“You both can watch Tiger King together or whatever Netflix show of your choosing and [when you] pause it, it pauses theirs as well.
-It’s like going to the movies together.”
+Thanks to the technology gods, you can learn how to watch movies together online and get your binge on with your other half even if you're miles apart.
+"Netflix Party app is a great app for watching your screens together," Trombetti says.
+"You both can watch Tiger King together or whatever Netflix show of your choosing and [when you] pause it, it pauses theirs as well.
+It's like going to the movies together."

 7. Have a virtual dinner date